mikethegoblin/Resume/content/home/experience.md

     date_end: '2022-08-01'
     description: |2-
       - Took part in the full-stack development of SkyHarbor, a NextJs based web application that facilitates efficient smart contract auditing process
-      - Integrated the Slack and Discord Bot APP to SkyHarbor to support multi-platform client notification
+      - Integrated the Slack and Discord Bot APP with SkyHarbor to support multi-platform client notification
-      - Contributed to the UI, backend API, Slack and Discord bot implementation for the client notification service
+      - Developed the UI, backend API, Slack and Discord bot for the client notification service
-      - Contributed to UI automated test suite using the Jest framework
+      - Developed UI automated test suite using the Jest framework
-      - Worked on tasks that improve user experience, such as refactoring file upload logic for UI optimization and new feature pop-up notification
+      - Improved user experience by refactoring file upload logic for UI optimization and implementing new feature pop-up notification

   - title: Teaching Assistant
     company: Boston University